Toucaan/toucaan.research/README.md

 ### Why call it Toucaan?

-Only because I owned the pretty domain name.
+Mainly because I owned the pretty domain name.

 Besides, Toucan is a beautiful bird.
 This aggressive little arboreal _ramphastidus_ symbolizes both beauty and aggression.
 What better animal to ground our framework's central metaphor on?